Dehghanni/Teofl/Writing.md

  when time afflicts a limb with pain, other limbs at rest cannot remain,&quot; or so Sa&#39;adi is quoted as saying.
  Ex: people are deprived from education, food, etc.
-  - Reduce the gap between wealth and poverty.
+  - lessen the gap between wealth and poverty.
 Alleviate destitution by doing philanthropic activities.
 The seeds of many social maladies can be traced back to poverty.
 Many social maladies stem from poverty.
 Poverty is a breeding ground for many social maladies.
-Destitution rife crime, affect all Ex: Research that shows link bet indigence and corruption
+Destitution/indegence rife crime, affect all Ex: Research that shows link bet indigence and corruption
 - **Company should pay for employees to get university degree.**
   - Get required knowledge – find better solutions – lead to better productivity, more efficacy, greater profitability, and many other benefits.
 Ex: research that shows well-educated ppl are more successful
   - Boost their mental and intellectual abilities – devise creative ways – increase speed – reduce cost Ex: I worked as a sideline to make a living.
 Was not in line of my profession – I could see my colleagues who had been majored in pertinent areas worded much better.